 - Single pregnancy: if you are already obese and you’re pregnant with one baby, it is recommended that you gain 11 to 20 pounds.

-- Multiple pregnancy: if you are already obese and you’re carrying multiples, it is recommended that you gain 25 to 42 pounds.
+- Multiple pregnancies: if you are already obese and you’re carrying multiples, it is recommended that you gain 25 to 42 pounds.

 Keep in mind that there is some research that maintains that women who are already obese before becoming pregnant can safely gain less weight than the general guidelines suggest.